 A new landmark

-The hotel will be a new landmark and a meeting place in the new Kiruna.
-The entrance floor will be open and inviting.
+The hotel is a new landmark and a meeting place in the new Kiruna.
+The entrance floor is open and inviting.
 Along the facade is a screened roof that creates protected zones for the pedestrians in the city.

 The idea is that the hotel's appearance should remind of the mountain Kebnekaise.
-The interior will reflect the exterior, and together they will offer hotel guests a breathtaking experience.
+The interior reflects the exterior, and together they offer hotel guests a breathtaking experience.

-We focus on sustainability through the whole project.
-The goal is for the hotel to be certified according to LEED silver.
+We focused on sustainability through the whole project.
+The goal was for the hotel to be certified according to LEED gold.
 This means, among other things, that we create a property with low consumption of fresh water, and with a well-insulated and well-thought-out design that optimizes and ensures that the hotel has a low energy consumption.

-The hotel and the parking garage are expected to be completed by the end of the year 2021.
+The hotel and the parking garage were completed in the beginning of 2022.